gosub-com/Zurfur/README.md

 That would be a major breaking change, which might be acceptable if done before version 1.0.
 But, speed cannot be sacrificed.

-Pointers are never tracked by the GC.
+Raw pointers are never tracked by the GC.
 Any object that may have a pointer pointing into it must be pinned.

 In an unsafe context, pointers can be cast from one type to another